neuro4ml/neuro4ml.github.io/Week_3/2-Humans.md

 :alt: Left and Right Views of Brain Activity to Stimuli
 :align: center

-Left and Right Views of Brain Activity to Stimuli {cite:p}`https://doi.org/10.1093/brain/123.2.291`.
+Left and right views of brain activity to stimuli {cite:p}`https://doi.org/10.1093/brain/123.2.291`.
 ```

 2. If we manipulate specific parts of the brain, we see specific differences in behavior.
 So while we do these manipulations in animal models, in humans these manipulations usually result from accidents, disease processes or surgical interventions.

     For example, in the [same paper](https://doi.org/10.1093/brain/123.2.291), the authors also studied two patients who had damaged part of their corpus callosum.
 These patients lost relatively specific function and in this study, they were unable to read words aloud that were presented in the left visual field.

     The 2 rows of patient imaging data show how their neural activity differs from controls, and so reflects this behavioral difference.
-Specifically in control subjects, a region was activated irrespective of the simulated Hemi field, which is shown by [the green circle](#brainactive), but in patients it was only activated by right field stimulation.
+Specifically in control subjects, a region was activated irrespective of the simulated hemi field, which is shown by [the green circle](#brainactive), but in patients it was only activated by right field stimulation.

-:::{note}
+:::{margin}
-**We'll cover observing and manipulating neural activity in more detail later in the course**
+We'll cover observing and manipulating neural activity in more detail later in the course.
 :::

 3. If we look at the brain structure we see that connectivity tends to be sparse and modular, which could seem to imply that individual modules may perform speciallised functions.

 But is that necessarily the case?
-In other words, will a network with a modular structure necessarily modulise function?
+In other words, will a network with a modular structure necessarily modularise function?

-## Structural vs Functional Specialisation
+## Structural vs functional specialisation

-[This paper](https://doi.org/10.48550/arXiv.2106.02626) uses a really neat setup.
+[](https://doi.org/10.48550/arXiv.2106.02626) uses a really neat setup.
 As a model they use artificial neural networks composed of modules where each module is a recurrent neural network with dense connections internally but sparse connections to other modules.

 As a task, the input are pairs of digits and train networks to output a parity based label, which means that networks could solve the task by using a modular solution, where each module would learn to recognise its own input digit.
 To measure functional specialisation they use three different metrics